kirtanp8/LiquorOClock/README.md

 I started off by adding in the authentication which is very similar to how my team wrote the `secureRoute` middleware in the Express module for our MERN stack project.

-* First I check for a Authorization header.
+* First I check for an Authorization header.
 If there isn't one, I return `None`, which means the user continues as an unauthorised user, they will not be able to perform any authorised actions.
-* `if` there is a header, but it does not start with Bearer I throw a `PermissionDenied` error, which will in turn return a `403 response` with the message `Invalid Auth Token Format!`.
+* `if` there is a header but it does not start with Bearer I throw a `PermissionDenied` error, which will in turn return a `403 response` with the message `Invalid Auth Token Format!`.
 * `if` the header is approved, I extract the token from it by removing the `Bearer` portion of the string, then decode the token, which gives back the payload, including the sub or user's ID.
 This `gets` the user from the database.

 **Below** I also needed to ensure the user can register.
 The view below simply creates a new user and sends back a success message if all is well, and any errors `if` not.